 Distribution and Habitat

-Country distribution from AmphibiaWeb's database: Angola, Botswana, Cameroon, Central African Republic, Congo, Congo, the Democratic Republic of the, Estonia, Gabon, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, United Republic of, Zambia, Zimbabwe.
+Country distribution from AmphibiaWeb's database: Angola, Botswana, Cameroon, Central African Republic, China, Congo, Congo, the Democratic Republic of the, Estonia, Gabon, Kenya, Lesotho, Malawi, Mozambique, Namibia, Nigeria, South Africa, Swaziland, Tanzania, United Republic of, Zambia, Zimbabwe.
 Introduced: Chile, France, Indonesia, Italy, Mexico, Portugal, United Kingdom, United States.

 This species occurs in savannas of the Republic of South Africa, Kenya, Uganda, Democratic Republic of Congo, and Cameroon.
 This frog has high tolerance to change in its environment and will survive in nearly any body of water.
 It can be found in water bodies ranging from ice-covered lakes to desert oases.
-Unlike most frogs, the African clawed frog can also survive in water with high salinity (Trueb 2003).
+Unlike most frogs, the African Clawed Frog can also survive in water with high salinity (Trueb 2003).

 Life History, Abundance, Activity, and Special Behaviors